-Ordinarily, students may take 20 (5 courses, 4 credits per course) credits each term.
-Students wishing to take more than 20 credits in a term must obtain the approval of their Allston Burr Assistant Dean or Resident Dean of Freshmen.
-Freshmen who wish to take more than 16 credits (4 courses, 4 credits per course) in their first term must obtain the approval of their Resident Dean of Freshmen.
+Ordinarily, students may take 20 credits each term (5 courses, 4 credits per course).
+Students wishing to take more than 20 credits in a term must obtain the approval of their Resident Dean.
+First-year students who wish to take more than 16 credits (4 courses, 4 credits per course) in their first term must obtain the approval of their Resident Dean.
 Students may not enroll in more than 24 credits (6 courses, 4 credits per course) in one term without Administrative Board approval.

-Ordinarily, no student may work at a rate less than necessary to maintain a yearly average rate of 32 credits passed (i.e., by the end of freshman year, at least 32 credits completed; by the end of sophomore year, at least 64 credits completed; and by the end of junior year, at least 96 credits completed).
+Ordinarily, no student may work at a rate less than necessary to maintain a yearly average rate of 32 credits passed (i.e., by the end of the first year, at least 32 credits completed; by the end of sophomore year, at least 64 credits completed; and by the end of junior year, at least 96 credits completed).
 By taking extra courses, students may accumulate credit that may be used to reduce their rate of work in a subsequent term or terms, provided that the overall average rate of 32 credits per year is maintained.
-Freshmen who wish to complete fewer than 16 credits per term must obtain the approval of their Resident Dean of Freshmen.
+First-year students who wish to complete fewer than 16 credits per term must obtain the approval of their Resident Dean.
 Students who do not proceed toward the degree at a satisfactory rate are subject to Administrative Board action, including denial of permission to register for subsequent terms.

 Tuition adjustment for those permitted to work at less than the normal rate will be determined on a case-by-case basis by the Administrative Board.
 No remission of tuition is allowed when a student has been excluded from a course (see The Grading System and Exclusion from a Course).